UPPMAX/LLM-workshop/docs/day1/llm_hardware.md

 <aside class="notes" markdown="1">

-This section cover the following:
+This session covers the following:

 </aside>